-In addition to the above requirements all Religion MA students are required to take RELI 7770 their first semester here.
+In addition to the above requirements all Religion MA students are required to take RELI 8770 (or RELI 7770) their first semester here.
 All students on assistantship are required to take RELI 7771 while on assistantship, unless exempted by the graduate coordinator.
 These courses are included in the Departmental Requirements section of the Program of Study Form and do not count toward the 30 required hours for the MA.